 - Learn button up to the discretion of the trainer submitting them

-I went with 5 minute timers for a few reasons.
+I went with 5-7 minute timers for a few reasons.
 Amiibo have the tendency in Smash 4 to sit and stare at each other, which can sometimes waste time.
-While I don’t expect this to be prevalent at first, top-tier amiibo who keep fighting each other may end up with this problem again.
+While this isn’t incredibly common, amiibo sometimes have that same behavior in Smash Ultimate as well, especially the Ice Climbers.
 We need to cut the time short so that even in the worst instances of this, the streams can move on.
 On top of the amiibo standoffs, five minutes per match seems like a cozy number to sit at.
 In a Best-of-3 scenario, one single matchup could take up to fifteen minutes, which would be a huge headache for both the tournament organizer and the audience.
 Five minutes keeps the action going.

 Picking the Best-of-3 option is partially just tradition, and common sense.
 It’s a good, normal number, and it allows for matches where one contender is much better than the other to skip the third match and save time.
 I would personally recommend that Grand Finals go with best-of-5, because that will test the long-term quality of the amiibo’s training.
 If Grand Finals is reached, then the fourth and fifth match should be Final Destination and Battlefield again, or two randomly chosen stages from the stage picker that include Final Destination and Battlefield.

 The competitive community is going with Final Smash meter OFF, and for good reason.
 Final Smashes being handed to you takes most of the fun out of the game, because your opponent just has to land it to net a KO.
-For many of the same reasons that Smash Balls were disallowed in Smash 4, Final Smash meters shouldn’t be allowed.
+For many of the same reasons that Smash Balls were disallowed in human play, Final Smash meters shouldn’t be allowed.

 I believe that items and Spirits should be turned off, but Mii Fighters should be allowed to use their custom moves.
 Their moves are available from the beginning for every player, they’re the only characters with customs this time, and the effectiveness of the custom moves are largely stage-dependent.